1. A regular posting schedule

 2. Interesting content

 Share interesting content with your followers.
 Create eye-catching media using editing tools such as Canva, Adobe Photoshop, and video editing software.
-Make sure that your images are high-quality, as low-quality images make you appear less professional and may cause you to loose engagement and followers.
+Make sure that your images are high-quality, as low-quality images make you appear less professional and may cause you to lose engagement and followers.

 3. A recognisable username